KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 The naming convention for these functions follows the metaphor of trains and stations.
 This is (probably) different to how easings are named elsewhere:
 + `in` - the easing starts fast and slows down (the train eases into the station, and stops).
-+ `out` - the easing starts slow and speeds up (the train eases out of the station, gsthering speed).
++ `out` - the easing starts slow and speeds up (the train eases out of the station, gathering speed).

 The code for these pre-defined easing functions can be found in the [helper/utilities.js](../source/helper/utilities.html) file:
 ```